Configuring Endpoint Templates

 Setting a Delivery Delay

 By default, messages published to queues are immediately published to connected consumers.
 There are many use cases in which published messages must not be delivered to consumers immediately, but delivered only after a fixed delay.
 One example is a retry mechanism within a payment processing system.
 After receiving a customer order, you may want to implement a delivery delay to retry credit card transactions when the processing of the transaction fails for any reason.
-For more information, refer to Endpoints.
+For more information, see Queues and Topic Endpoints.

 You can use the delivery-delay option to configure a delivery delay for a queue, such that all messages destined to a queue are not eligible to be delivered for a fixed period of time.

-If you are currently using DMQs to implement a delivery delay, contact Solace Professional Services for guidance on migrating your implementation to use the delivery-delay option instead.
+If you are currently using DMQs to implement a delivery delay, contact Solace for guidance on migrating your implementation to use the delivery-delay option instead.

 To configure a delivery delay on the queue, enter the following CONFIG command: